20 things you didn’t know about dwarf minke whales

 1. Queensland is the only place in the world where humans can interact with them.
 From sharks and turtles, to Maori wrasse and manta rays, you can swim with almost every species that resides on the Great Barrier Reef, including minke whales.
 And, Ribbon Reefs in Tropical North Queensland is where you can get up close and personal with these majestic animals.

 2. It’s a short and sweet visit.
-Showing up on the reef every June and July, the minke whales only stay in town for a few weeks.
+Showing up on the reef every winter, the minke whales only stay in town for a few months.
 They are the only known predictable aggregation in the world!

 3. The minke whale migration through the Great Barrier Reef was only discovered in the mid-1980’s.